ErrorTzy/writings/notes/Peter_seminar_mind/QuiningQualia.md

 > This is supposed to show that we cannnot distinguish between the reaction to qualia and the qualia themselves.
 But right-side-up and up-side-down are properties that requires comparison.
 I can admit there is a property about orientation without admitting there being a property of "right-side-upness". "right-side-upness" is not an intrinsic property of the experience, but qualia exists.
 Any problem?

 - **Response**: I can imagine inverted spectrum from the inside.
 Therefore spectrum inversion is possible.
 If spectrum inversion is possible, then qualia must exist.
 - **Dennett's reply**: What one images and what one says one imagines is different.
-You are not really imagining inverted spectrum of qualia.
+You are not really imagining inverted spectrum of qualia, just like you are not imagining the actual visual field inversion

+> Why do I have to imagine the actual visual field inversion?
+All we need is that, inverted spectrum is metaphysically possible.
+It doesn't have to be physically possible.

+## Some Puzzling Real Cases

+What's the concept in replacement?

+**Motivation**: cerebral achromatopsia

+- **Case 1**: Unable to name or recognize any color on the left field, but the right field is normal
+- **Case 2**: Able to match actual color, or match color words with object names; but unable to match color words with actual objects; But he never says I don't know
+- **Case 3**: Reports that everything wents black or grey, but has 50% chance of being correct when asked to identify colors
+- **Case 4**: Colors seem to drain out; aware of the deficit

+Some are self-aware about their color perception anomoly (1,4) and some are not (2...3?)

+**Dennett's remark**: There are all kinds of interpretations in terms of qualia: maybe the issue is purely verbal: they see things normally but they just cannot correct report them; Or maybe they indeed have anomoly in qualia.

+## Filling the Vacuum